SoFi Invest vs. Stash

 Fully-Paid Securities Lending Program: Both firms offer this service.

-Fractional Shares: SoFi Invest allows orders in whole shares or whole dollars.
-Stash only allows whole-dollar orders.
+Fractional Shares: SoFi Invest allows orders in whole shares or dollar amounts.
+Stash also allows fractional investing.

 IRA Lineups: Both firms offer Individual Retirement Accounts.